-- GP = General Partner Interest - LP = Limited Partner Interest - (1) EPCO, Inc. and its private company affiliates own the sole 0.01% GP interest and an aggregate 77.8% LP interest in Enterprise GP Holdings L.P., including 16,000,000 Class C units that are eligible to be converted into units on February 1, 2009 on a one-to-one basis.
+GP = General Partner Interest

+LP = Limited Partner Interest

+- (1) EPCO, Inc. and its private company affiliates own the sole 0.01% GP interest and an aggregate 77.8% LP interest in Enterprise GP Holdings L.P.
 The remaining LP interests in Enterprise GP Holdings L.P. are publicly owned. - (2) Does not include our general partner's interest in distributions above the minimum quarterly distribution.
-With respect to the quarter ended September 30, 2008, our general partner received 14.2% of the cash we distributed to our partners on November 12, 2008.
+With respect to the quarter ended March 31, 2009, our general partner received 14.5% of the cash we distributed to our partners on May 8, 2009.